GrigorySadovskiyxyz/research-group-ebm6/content/publication/chursin-dynamic-2017/index.md

 publishDate: '2021-04-07T15:55:56.343506Z'
 authors:
 - A. Chursin
-- Pavel Drogovoz
+- drogovoz-pa
-- T. Sadovskaya
+- sadovskaya-tg
-- Vladimir Shiboldenkov
+- shiboldenkov-va
 publication_types:
 - '2'
 abstract: The proposed article is devoted to the important issue of monetary regulation